marado/nodejs/doc/api/tls.markdown

   - `certfile`: all CA certs concatenated in one file like `cat ca1-cert.pem ca2-cert.pem > ca-cert.pem`

+## Protocol support

+Node.js is compiled with SSLv2 and SSLv3 protocol support by default, but these protocols are **disabled**.
+They are considered insecure and could be easily compromised as was shown by [CVE-2014-3566][].
+However, in some situations, it may cause problems with legacy clients/servers (such as Internet Explorer 6).
+If you wish to enable SSLv2 or SSLv3, run node with the `--enable-ssl2` or `--enable-ssl3` flag respectively.
+In future versions of Node.js SSLv2 and SSLv3 will not be compiled in by default.

+There is a way to force node into using SSLv3 or SSLv2 only mode by explicitly specifying `secureProtocol` to `'SSLv3_method'` or `'SSLv2_method'`.

+The default protocol method Node.js uses is `SSLv23_method` which would be more accurately named `AutoNegotiate_method`.
+This method will try and negotiate from the highest level down to whatever the client supports.
+To provide a secure default, Node.js (since v0.10.33) explicitly disables the use of SSLv3 and SSLv2 by setting the `secureOptions` to be `SSL_OP_NO_SSLv3|SSL_OP_NO_SSLv2` (again, unless you have passed `--enable-ssl3`, or `--enable-ssl2`, or `SSLv3_method` as `secureProtocol`).

+If you have set `securityOptions` to anything, we will not override your options.

+The ramifications of this behavior change:

+ * If your application is behaving as a secure server, clients who are `SSLv3` only will now not be able to appropriately negotiate a connection and will be refused.
+In this case your server will emit a `clientError` event.
+The error message will include `'wrong version number'`.
+ * If your application is behaving as a secure client and communicating with a server that doesn't support methods more secure than SSLv3 then your connection won't be able to negotiate and will fail.
+In this case your client will emit a an `error` event.
+The error message will include `'wrong version number'`.

 ## Client-initiated renegotiation attack mitigation